EngeePhased.PartitionedArray

 Details

-Define the antenna sublattice selection as an M by N real matrix.
-M is the number of antenna sublattices and N is the number of elements in the antenna array.
-Each row of the matrix corresponds to an antenna sublattice, and each entry in the row indicates whether the element belongs to an antenna sublattice or not.
+Set the choice of the antenna sublattice in the form of a real matrix M by N. M is the number of antenna sublattices, and N is the number of elements in the antenna array.
+Each row of the matrix corresponds to an antenna sublattice, and each entry in the row indicates whether an element belongs to the antenna sublattice or not.

-If the entry is zero, the element does not belong to the antenna sublattice.
-A non-zero entry represents the complex value of the weighting factor applied to the corresponding element.
+If the record is zero, the element does not belong to the antenna sublattice.
+A non-zero entry is a complex value of a weighting factor applied to the corresponding element.
 Each row must contain at least one non-zero entry.

-The phase centre of each antenna sublattice is at the geometric centre of the antenna sublattice.
-The SubarraySelection and Array properties define the geometric centre.
+The phase center of each antenna sublattice is located in the geometric center of the antenna sublattice.
+The SubarraySelection and Array properties define the geometric center.

 None (by default) | Phase | Time | Custom